 The milk is piped into sterilized cans that are then vacuum-sealed.

 The milk industry is subject to stringent regional and federal regulations regarding the prevention of bacteria and the composition of solids and fats.
-According to the United States Food and Drug Administration (FDA), sweetened condensed milk must contain at least 28% by weight of total milk solids and at least 8% by weight of milk fat.
+According to the United States Food and Drug Administration (FDA), sweetened condensed milk must contain at least 28% by weight of the total milk solids and at least 8% of the weight of milk fat.
 Evaporated milk must contain at least 6.5% by weight of milk fat, at least 16.5% by weight of milk solids that are not fat, and at least 23% by weight of total milk solids.
 The evaporated milk must also contain 25 International Units (IUs) of vitamin D.

 The milk is taste-tested for freshness before it leaves the dairy farm and again when it arrives at the processing plants.
 Once the milk arrives at the plant, it is not touched by the workers, making its journey from raw milk to evaporated or condensed strictly through pipes, vats, and other machinery.
-At least one-third of the labor time in the milk industry is devoted to cleaning and sterilizing utensils and machinery.
+At least one-third of the labour time in the milk industry is devoted to cleaning and sterilizing utensils and machinery.
 Milk inspectors make frequent inspections.